pbezant/Payload-Decoders/Milesight  Ws558/README.md

 ```

 ### Command Nuances
+- **Format Flexibility:** The encoder supports multiple input formats, but the `"commands"` array is most compatible with TTN integrations.
 - **Immediate commands only:** Duration/delay is not supported.
 Each command turns a relay on or off immediately.
 - **Relay numbers:** 1–8 only.
 - **State:** Must be "on" or "off" (case-insensitive).